Menditect/documentation/docs/definitions/application-revision.md

 ## Business rules
 - The revision for a [Test Application](test-application) should be identical to the revision in use by [Test Configurations](test-configuration) in order to be able to execute the Test Configuration.
 This can be achieved by downloading the revision and applying it to the [Test Suites](test-suite) in a Test Configuration.
+- The Application Revision information cannot be deleted from MTA if a Test Configuration is using the Application Revision.

 ## Actions on an Application Revision